Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 switch to using your right hand because this allows you to perform the exits more cleanly.

+### Shadow position into sweetheart into scout handhold

+Start in an over-rotated [open] position such that you face 3 o'clock as opposed to 12 o'clock and the follower faces 9 o'clock instead of 6 o'clock.

+On 1, turn clockwise while passing the follower's hand from your left hand to your right hand so you face 9 o'clock and have a [handshake] handhold.
+On 2 your left leg is free, so use it to do a left tap step.
+On 3 change weight onto your left leg.
+On 4 do a right tap step.
+On 5 change your weight onto your right leg and on 6 change your weight onto your left leg, creating a sense of compression and tension that tells the follower to move in the 6 o'clock direction.
+On 7&8 do a triple step into a sweetheart, meaning you raise your left hand at shoulder level to catch the follower's left hand.
+You also bring your hand to follower shoulder height.
+Hold on 1 and 2 as the follower does a press line.
+On 2 pull the follower backward while you stand with split weight.
+On 3&4 triple step backward while entering a [scout] handhold position.
+There is no anchor.

+Next pattern suggestion:

+- [free spin]
+- [Scout fold RAG free spin]

+Reached via:

+- [whip with two outside turns into over-rotated open position]

 ### Whips

 Start in an [open] position.
 On 1 you step back while performing a small